aabadie/ota-server/README.md

 - notify an update to a list of device:

     $ curl -X POST -F 'publish_id=<publish-id>' -F 'urls=<device-ip/>url,<other-device-ip/>url2' http://<server-address>:8080/notify

-All commands (python client or curl) can be combined in a single one to:
-- publish different image files
-- publish a new manifest
-- notify a list of device

 #### Fetch the available manifest and firmware slots: